corinnebowers/PARRA/_scripts/5_INUN/fit_inundation/5c_run_2019event/readme.md

 1. Input best-fit parameters from step (a) in the appropriate sections in `run_lisflood.sh` (SGCn, SGCr, SGCp).
-2. Run `generate_files.sbatch` to create .bci, .bdy, .gauge, and .stage files based on the hydrograph timeseries recorded at USGS 11463500.
+2. Run `generate_files.sh` to create .bci, .bdy, .gauge, and .stage files based on the hydrograph timeseries recorded at USGS 11463500.
 3. Run `run_lisflood.sh` to generate the .par file and calculate LISFLOOD inundation map for the 2019 scenario event.